0mppula/koronkorko-remastered/README.md

 ### [Event Probability Calculator][7]

-Calculate the difference between the cost and the selling price of your product.
+Calculate the probability of an event occurring at least once, more than once, or exactly once in a given number of attempts.

 ---